True Swing Golf: Regional differences

 The Japanese version has a built-in illustrated glossary of golf terminology, which is missing from the Western releases.

 DSiWare release

 'True Swing Golf Express' (North America) and 'A Little Bit of...Nintendo Touch Golf' (PAL regions) was released following other re-release titles for the DSiWare download service.

 The DSiWare version of the game does not include any Wi-Fi features, such as Local/Download Play or the in-game PictoChat function.
-It also features far less courses than the retail game.
+It also features less courses than the retail game.

 However, it adds several unique features: